Hassan5123/resumatch/README.md

 ## 🤝 Contributing

 As this is a personal portfolio project, contributions are not being accepted at this time.
 However, feel free to fork the repository and adapt it for your own use.

-## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments